vo2max/moviedb/README.md

 This project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-A demo of the site can be seen here: [DEMO](http://www.macdiarmid.us/tmdb/)
+A demo of the application can be seen here: [DEMO](http://www.macdiarmid.us/tmdb/)

 ## Build / Development